Why Did My Car Insurance Go Up?

 Our Research Approach

 Our analysis covers 22,848 quotes from six providers across 100 ZIP codes, using data from state insurance departments and Quadrant Information Services.
-This scope captures both national trends and regional differences that affect your actual costs.
+This captures national trends and regional differences that affect your costs.

-Why our methodology matters for age-based rates: Insurance companies adjust premiums based on risk patterns that emerge at specific ages.
-By using a consistent driver profile across all age groups, we isolated the impact of age alone, without factors like vehicle type or driving record affecting the results.
+Insurance companies adjust premiums based on risk patterns at specific ages.
+We used a consistent driver profile across all age groups to isolate the impact of age alone, without factors like vehicle type or driving record affecting results.

 Sample Driver Profile